Terms and Conditions

 - (f) On written request received within 30 days of the Message being despatched, we will provide evidence that the Message was delivered to the relevant Carrier or Provider.

 - (g) Any failure by a Carrier to deliver a Message to the intended recipient is beyond our control and you will not hold us liable in respect of any such failure.

 27. Calculation of number of SMS

-(b) Content that contains more than 160 characters counts as one SMS for each block of 153 characters or part thereof.
+- (b) If you include any Unicode characters and send via a Unicode supported service, content that contains more than 70 characters counts as one SMS for each block of 67 characters or part thereof.
+In all other cases, content that contains more than 160 characters counts as one SMS for each block of 153 characters or part thereof.